Most Asked Questions About Nerve Blocks as Instant Pain Relief

 How Does It Take For A Nerve Block To Wear Off?

 In some cases, a single shot of a nerve block can last up to 24 hours.
 Some surgeries can cause significant pain after an operation, and side effects of nerve blocks can include swelling and bruising.
 In the event that your pain gets worse after the nerve block, we can provide you with additional medication to help alleviate the pain post-surgery.

 For patients that experience severe pain after the nerve block wears off, medications may come in the form of prescription pain medications that you can take home.
 In some cases, you may require opioids to help with the pain post-op, especially if you had the nerve blocks for a bleeding disorder or contraindications.
 We have alternatives to this that can help you manage or avoid the pain altogether.

-If you are worried about the opioid option, we suggest that you discuss it with your AZ Pain Medicine Clinic practitioner to see what other options are available.
+If you are worried about the opioid option, we suggest that you discuss it with your Pain Doctor to see what other options are available.
 This way, you can limit the use of these opioids and prevent any risk of misuse as well as other serious health risks that may come with it.

 Generally, there can be some minor discomfort when getting a neural blockade.
 However, some patients have reported that the pain is relatively minor as compared to having a small IV catheter placed.
-At AZ Pain Medicine Clinic, we will give sedating medicines to help you relax and numb the skin before placement.
+In the Arizona pain clinic, we give sedating medicines to help you relax and numb the skin before placement.